Securosis/PragmaticNetSecCloud/PragmaticNetSecCloud.md

 Plus, hybrid clouds complicate security.
 We've actually seen them, not infrequently, *reduce* the overall security level in your cloud since assets in your datacenter aren't as segregated as on the cloud network, and cloud providers tend to be more secure than most organizations can achieve in their own infrastructure.
 Instead of cracking your cloud provider, someone only needs to crack a system on your corporate network, and use that to directly bridge to the cloud.

 So when should you consider a hybrid deployment?
-Anytime your application architecture requires direct, address-based access to an internal asset that isn't Internet accessible.
+Any time your application architecture requires direct, address-based access to an internal asset that isn't Internet accessible.
 Alternatively, sometimes you need a cloud asset on a static, non-Internet routable address, like an email server or other service that isn't designed to work with auto scaling, that internal things need to connect to.
 (We *really* recommend you minimize these since they don't take advantage of the benefits of cloud computing, so there usually isn't a good reason to deploy them there).
 And yes, this means hybrid deployments are extremely common unless you are building everything from scratch.
 Just because we try to minimize their use doesn't mean they don't play a very important role.

 From a security perspective, there are a few things to keep in mind when building a hybrid deployment: